The 3 Biggest Complaints Small Businesses Share About Working with Website Design Companies

 Because having a website for a small business is so crucial for today’s digital landscape, it’s more important than ever to find the right partner to work on yours.

-Unfortunately, many folks are unfamiliar with what makes a good and bad website and there are far too many stories of paid website projects gone bad.
+Unfortunately, many folks are unfamiliar with what makes a good and bad website for your specific business or organization.
+We hear far too many stories of paid website projects gone bad.

 If you’re about to engage in a website development project, consider these three things most would have wished they’d known before they started.